 Until cheaper airfares made trips from New York to Miami more commonplace, the height of a luxury summer vacation for affluent New Yorkers in the 1950s was to head up into the Catskills to one of the many holiday resorts.

 Nicknamed the Borscht Belt, the jewel among the many competing vacation venues was the Grossinger’s Resort.
 Set in the hills around the small town of Liberty, New York, a review for the Commentary magazine in 1954, described Grossinger’s as “to resort hotels as Bergdorf Goodman is to department stores, Cadillac to cars, mink to furs, and Tiffany to jewelers … it has been called Waldorf in the Catskills.”

-Grossinger’s started as a small family run hotel in 1917 owned by Austrian immigrants Asher and Malke Grossinger.
+Grossinger’s started as a small family-run hotel in 1917 owned by Austrian immigrants Asher and Malke Grossinger.
 But it was under their daughter Jennie Grossinger that the resort boomed.
 It soon spread to over 35 buildings covering 1,200 acres including its own private airfield.
 The main building contained an enormous dining room capable of seating 1,300 guests; under the dining room there was a vast, cavernous night club called the “Terrace Room.”
-The resort was so prestigious that Elizabeth Taylor married Eddie Fisher there.
+The resort was so prestigious that Eddie Fisher and Debbie Reynolds were married there.
 After Jennie died in 1972, the resort started to fall into decline.
 With guests choosing to fly elsewhere for the summer, the hotel closed it’s doors for the last time in 1986.

 Update September 2018: Sadly, this abandoned borscht belt resort is being razed to make way for new development opportunities in Liberty, New York.